hugochang1/Tutorial/Spec/Location/GPS/readme.md

 # AGNSS
+- User Plane (SUPL)
+- Control Plane (3GPP)
+- Download the orbit data from proprietary server
+  - Q: XTRA
+  - M: EPO (extended predicted orbit)
+- calculate the extended predicted orbit at UE
+  - M: hot still
 - DGPS (Differential GPS)
   - use a fixed base GPS receiver with knowing its precision location to correct GPS errors and send this GPS correction info to the nearby UE (ex: SUPL, LPP, ...etc.)
 - RTK (Real Time Kinematic)
   - one of DGPS but it can provide the GPS correction level in the carrier phase
   - SSR vs OSR
     - https://www.geopp.de/ssr-vs-osr/
-    - OSR is Observation Space Representation
+    - **OSR** is Observation Space Representation
       - provide the lump sum of all these errors is observed by a network of reference stations
       - require the rover to send its approximate position to the service provide to generate the correction periodically
-    - SSR is State Space Representation
+    - **SSR** is State Space Representation
       - provide the different GNSS error components respectively such as satellite clocks, satellite orbits, satellite signal biases, ionospheric delay, tropospheric delay
       - require the rover to send its approximate position to the service provide to generate the correction once